 Project Reference: TALA-0028a

-The event of “La Niña” in 2010-2011 caused damages equivalent to 2% of Colombia’s gross domestic product (GDP), 38% of which were concentrated in infrastructure that is costly to repair.
-This creates an opportunity to focus long-term investments and policies on adaptation to climate change.
-Colombia is in the process of significantly expanding its road infrastructure; it is timely to ensure that this kind of investment is resilient to climate change, which will in turn reduce costs for maintenance and reconstruction.
+The event of “La Niña” in 2010-2011 caused damages equivalent to 2% of Colombia’s gross domestic product (GDP), 38% of which was concentrated in infrastructure that was costly to repair.
+This has created an opportunity to focus long-term investments and policies on adaptation to climate change.
+Colombia is in the process of significantly expanding its road infrastructure and it is timely to ensure that this kind of investment is resilient to climate change, which will in turn reduce costs for maintenance and reconstruction.

 A well-planned and well-designed road infrastructure is synonymous with competitiveness, growth and development.
 Taking steps now to prepare and adapt to future climate conditions will be much more cost-efficient than waiting until emergency measures are necessary.
-Furthermore, adaptation will create opportunities for growth in industries, transportation users, and the country in general.
+Furthermore, adaptation creates opportunities for growth in industries, transportation users and the country in general.

-This project aims to strengthen the capacity of the Ministry of Transport and other actors in the transport sector to incorporate adaptation to climate change in the new road infrastructure’s agenda.
-Other objectives are:
+This project strengthened the capacity of the Ministry of Transport and other actors in the transport sector to incorporate adaptation to climate change in the new road infrastructure’s agenda.
+Other objectives were: